apache/flink-statefun/statefun-docs/docs/concepts/logical.rst

 Function Lifecycle
 ==================

-Logical functions are neither created nor destoryed, but always exist throughout the lifetime of an application.
+Logical functions are neither created nor destroyed, but always exist throughout the lifetime of an application.
 When an application starts, each parallel worker of the framework will create one physical object per function type.
 This object will be used to execute all logical instances of that type that are run by that particular worker.
 The first time a message is sent to an address, it will be as if that instance had always existed with its persisted values returning ``NULL``.